Jump to navigation

 CHP+ information may be accessed by visiting the Child Health Plan Plus (CHP+) web page.

-13. How can the Colorado Medicaid fee schedule be accessed?
+13. How can the Health First Colorado (Colorado's Medicaid Program) fee schedule be accessed?

 The current fee schedule and the instructions for reading the fee schedule may be accessed by visiting the Provider Rates & Fee Schedule web page.
 Code information includes: procedure code, system parameter, price begin date, price end date, factor code, relative value, gender, min age, max age, post-op days, and if a PAR is required.